-Province Preferential share to spouse (net assets after taxes, expenses and debts are paid) Remaining assets (spouse + 1 child) Remaining assets (spouse + >1 child) Definition of spouse and special rules Manitoba \$50,000 or 1/2 of estate (whichever is greater) All to spouse, where all of the children are also children of the surviving spouse.
+Province Preferential share to spouse (net assets after taxes, expenses and debts are paid) Remaining assets (spouse + 1 child) Remaining assets (spouse + >1 child) Definition of spouse and special rules Manitoba \$50,000 or 1/2 (whichever is greater) All to spouse, where all of the children are also children of the surviving spouse.
 Otherwise, 1/2 to spouse; 1/2 to child All to spouse, where all of the children are also children of the surviving spouse.
-Otherwise, 1/2 to spouse; 1/2 to children "Spouse" includes common-law partner; may be considered so after living together for 3 years; or cohabited for min.
-1 yr and are both parents of a child common law couples may register with Vital Statistics to speed up a later estate entitlement and includes separated spouses and common-law partners who had not previously divided their assets under a separation agreement.
+Otherwise, 1/2 to spouse; 1/2 to child "Spouse" includes common-law partner; may be considered so after living together for 3 years; common law couples may register with Vital Statistics to speed up a later estate entitlement and includes separated spouses and common-law partners who had not previously divided their assets under a separation agreement.
 Spouse may apply for matrimonial property division on death.
-If both surviving spouse and common law spouse, then most recent relationship has priority; ie only one spouse inherits.
 Ontario \$200,000 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children "Spouse" means only legally married.
 Spouse may opt for equalization payment under s.
 5 of the Family Law Act, if it results in a greater share.
-Quebec Nil; 100% to spouse if no relatives; otherwise 2/3 to spouse and; 1/3 to parents if living or 1/3 to siblings if parents deceased 1/3 to spouse; 2/3 to child 1/3 to spouse; 2/3 to children "Spouse" means legally married and includes those joined in a civil union.
+Quebec Nil; 100% to spouse if no relatives; otherwise 2/3 to spouse and; 1/3 to parents if living or 1/3 to siblings if parents deceased 1/3 to spouse; 2/3 to child 1/3 to spouse; 2/3 to children "Spouse" means legally married and includes those joined in a civil union .
 Where marriage contract or notarial civil union contract exists, any relevant provisions in it will supersede the rules on intestate succession.
-New Brunswick Marital property 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children "Spouse" means only legally married.
-"Child" does not include stepchild.
-Nova Scotia \$50,000 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children "Spouse" means only legally married.
-Common law couples who register status as domestic partners with Vital Statistics also eligible; may be so considered after living together for 2 years.
+New Marital property 1/2 to spouse; 1/3 to spouse; "Spouse" means only legally married.
+Brunswick 1/2 to child 2/3 to children "Child" does not include stepchild.
+Nova Scotia \$50,000 1/2 to spouse; 1/3 to spouse; "Spouse" means only legally married.
+1/2 to child 2/3 to children Common law couples who register status as domestic partners with Vital Statistics also eligible; may be so considered after living together for 2 years.
 "Child" does not include stepchild or child raised by non-biological parent and not legally adopted.
 Spouse may apply for matrimonial property division on death.
-Spouse may claim matrimonial home instead of share, regardless of value.
+Prince Edward nil 1/2 to spouse; 1/3 to spouse; "Spouse" means only legally married .
+Island 1/2 to child 2/3 to children No matrimonial property claims.
+"Child" does not include stepchild.